syedahmedz/ai-compliance-questionnaire/README.md

 The questionnaire itself can be found [here](questionnaire.md)

-## Deploying through Google Apps Scripts
+## Deploying to Google Forms through Google Apps Scripts

 For ease of use, this questionnaire can be easily deployed on google forms and its reponses stored within your workspace.
 In order to do this follow theese instruactions